338.6 Special MA Services

 The recipient may change hospice providers once during the 60-day period set by the MA 372.

-Example: Mr. Weber got MA hospice services from Hospice of PA for 40 days, beginning on December 1.
-On January 9, the Hometown Hospice sent a copy of an MA 374 to the CAO to let the CAO know that Mr. Weber changed his hospice to Hometown.
-After Hometown Hospice delivers services to Mr. Weber for 21 days, the CAO receives an MA 374 on January 30 that says Mr. Weber decided to return to Hospice of PA.
+Example: A recipient recieved MA hospice services from Hospice of PA for 40 days, beginning on December 1.
+On January 9, the Hometown Hospice sent a copy of an MA 374 to the CAO to let the CAO know that the recipient changed their hospice to Hometown.
+After Hometown Hospice delivers services to the recipient for 21 days, the CAO receives an MA 374 on January 30 that says the recipient decided to return to Hospice of PA.

-Mr. Weber was able to make both changes, because each occurred in a separate 60-day period.
-If Mr. Weber wants to make another change, he must wait until April 1 (60 days from the last change).
+The recipient was able to make both changes, because each occurred in a separate 60-day period.
+If the recipient wants to make another change, they must wait until April 1 (60 days from the last change).

 When a provider change is made, the CAO must get a completed MA 374 from the new provider.
 The CAO must review the information to see whether any changes in CIS or the case are needed and keep the form in the case record.